Force field (chemistry): Limitations

 Limitations have been strongly felt in protein structure refinement.
 The major underlying challenge is the huge conformation space of polymeric molecules, which grows beyond current computational feasibility when containing more than ~20 monomers.
 Participants in Critical Assessment of protein Structure Prediction (CASP) did not try to refine their models to avoid "a central embarrassment of molecular mechanics, namely that energy minimization or molecular dynamics generally leads to a model that is less like the experimental structure".
-Force fields have been applied successfully for protein structure refinement in different X-ray crystallography and NMR spectroscopy applications, especially using program XPLOR.
-However, the refinement is driven mainly by a set of experimental constraints and the interatomic potentials serve mainly to remove interatomic hindrances.
-The results of calculations were practically the same with rigid sphere potentials implemented in program DYANA (calculations from NMR data), or with programs for crystallographic refinement that use no energy functions at all.
+Force fields have been applied successfully for protein structure refinement in different X-ray crystallography and NMR spectroscopy applications, especially using the program XPLOR.
+However, the refinement is driven mainly by a set of experimental constraints, and the interatomic potentials serve mainly to remove interatomic hindrances.
+The results of calculations were practically the same with rigid sphere potentials implemented in the program DYANA (calculations from NMR data), or with programs for crystallographic refinement that use no energy functions at all.
 These shortcomings are related to interatomic potentials and to the inability to sample the conformation space of large molecules effectively.
-Thereby also the development of parameters to tackle such large-scale problems requires new approaches.
+Thereby, also the development of parameters to tackle such large-scale problems requires new approaches.
 A specific problem area is homology modeling of proteins.
 Meanwhile, alternative empirical scoring functions have been developed for ligand docking, protein folding, homology model refinement, computational protein design, and modeling of proteins in membranes.

 It was also argued that some protein force fields operate with energies that are irrelevant to protein folding or ligand binding.
 The parameters of proteins force fields reproduce the enthalpy of sublimation, i.e., energy of evaporation of molecular crystals.
 However, protein folding and ligand binding are thermodynamically closer to crystallization, or liquid-solid transitions as these processes represent freezing of mobile molecules in condensed media.
 Thus, free energy changes during protein folding or ligand binding are expected to represent a combination of an energy similar to heat of fusion (energy absorbed during melting of molecular crystals), a conformational entropy contribution, and solvation free energy.
 The heat of fusion is significantly smaller than enthalpy of sublimation.
 Hence, the potentials describing protein folding or ligand binding need more consistent parameterization protocols, e.g., as described for IFF.
 Indeed, the energies of H-bonds in proteins are ~ −1.5 kcal/mol when estimated from protein engineering or alpha helix to coil transition data, but the same energies estimated from sublimation enthalpy of molecular crystals were −4 to −6 kcal/mol, which is related to re-forming existing hydrogen bonds and not forming hydrogen bonds from scratch.
 The depths of modified Lennard-Jones potentials derived from protein engineering data were also smaller than in typical potential parameters and followed the like dissolves like rule, as predicted by McLachlan theory.